Piper cubeba: Cigarettes and spirits

-Cubeb was frequently used in the form of cigarettes for asthma, chronic pharyngitis, and hay fever.
-Edgar Rice Burroughs, being fond of smoking cubeb cigarettes, humorously stated that if he had not smoked so many cubebs, there might never have been Tarzan.
+Cubeb, combined with stramonium, eucalyptus, and other plant extracts, was once, beginning in the 1880s, frequently used in the form of cigarettes for asthma, chronic pharyngitis, and hay fever.
+Edgar Rice Burroughs, being fond of smoking cubeb cigarettes, said humorously that if he had not smoked so many, there might never have been Tarzan.
 Marshall's Prepared Cubeb Cigarettes was a popular brand, with enough sales to still be made during World War II.

 In 2000, cubeb oil was included in the list of ingredients found in cigarettes, published by the Tobacco Prevention and Control Branch of North Carolina's Department of Health and Human Services.

 Bombay Sapphire gin is flavored with botanicals including cubeb and grains of paradise.
 The brand was launched in 1987, but its maker claims that it is based on a secret recipe dating to 1761.
-Pertsivka, a dark brown Ukrainian pepper flavoured horilka with a burning taste, is prepared from infusion of cubeb and capsicum peppers.
+Pertsivka, a dark brown Ukrainian pepper-flavoured horilka with a burning taste, is prepared by infusion with cubeb and chiles.